camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

    Click **Create GitHub App** to finish.

 2. In your new application's setting page, navigate to **General > Private keys**, and select **Generate a private key**.
-This key will be needed for Web Modeler to access your repository.
+This key is needed for Web Modeler to access your repository.

 ### Configure GitHub in Web Modeler